wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/transforming-message-content.md

     ```

     !!!
 Info
-        You can create a JSON schema manually for input and output using the Data Mapper Diagram editor.
+        You can create a JSON schema manually for input and output using the **Data Mapper Diagram** editor.

-4. Right-click on the top title bar of the **Input** box and click **Load Input** as shown below.
+4. Right-click on the upper title bar of the **Input** box and click **Load Input** as shown below.

     <img src="../../../assets/img/tutorials/119132196/119132200.png" width="500">